Rules for Riders

 For night riding, vehicles must be equipped with front and rear lights attached firmly to the vehicle.
 Lights must be turned on at all times during hours of darkness or other low-light conditions (rain, fog, etc.).
 At least one of the rear lights must be in a steady (rather than flashing) mode.
 All riders' lights must meet the requirements of local laws.
 A rider is not permitted to cycle at night or in other low-light conditions without working front and rear lights attached to the vehicle; therefore backup lighting systems and/or spare bulbs are strongly recommended in case the primary system fails and cannot be repaired on the roadside.
 Each rider, whether riding in a group or alone, must fully comply with this requirement.
 Everyone must use their lights!

-During hours of darkness or other low-light conditions, all riders must wear a reflective vest or some other device that clearly places reflective material on the front and back of the rider.
+During hours of darkness or other low-light conditions, all riders must wear a reflective vest or some other device that clearly places significant reflective material on the front and back of the rider.
 During these times all riders will also wear a reflective ankle band around each ankle.
 (Due to their unusual seating position, recumbent riders may modify their reflective torso devices to show better from front and rear.)
 Other reflective devices on clothing, shoes, helmets, and machines are encouraged for increased safety - but they are extra and may not take the place of the minimum items listed above.
+Riders must review the RUSA reflective guide and are strongly encouraged to meet the recommended minimum standards for torso reflectivity described in that document.

 At the finish, the rider must sign his or her brevet card and return it to the event organizer.
 The brevet card will be returned to the rider after the brevet has been verified and a brevet number issued.
 (In the event of the organizer losing a brevet card, no replacement to the rider will be made.)